inspec/inspec/docs-chef-io/content/inspec/resources/postgres_session.md

 where
   - `its('output') { should eq '' }` compares the results of the query against the expected result in the test
   - `socketpath` is an optional parameter.
-It can be used to establish socket connection with postgres by specifying one of the postgres unix domain sockets path.
-Only supported for unix based platforms.
+Use `socketpath` to establish a socket connection with Postgres by specifying one of the Postgres Unix domain socket paths.
+Only supported on Unix-based platforms.

 ## Examples